alekspopovic/Gatsby-website-and-blog/content/blog/How-to-choose-your-next-side-project/index.md

 Hug it, pet it and call it George.

-In all seriousnes - after you've built it, let other people see it.
+In all seriousness - after you've built it, let other people see it.
 Having your side projects in a structured portfolio will help you a lot when looking for a new job.
-That means either on Github or your portfolio website.
+That means either on GitHub or your portfolio website.

-If you need some advice on how to structure your Github profile and make it presentable - I have an <a href="https://aleksandarpopovic.com/Easiest-way-to-set-up-your-Github-profile-page/" target="_blank" rel="noopener noreferrer">article</a> on that topic, too.
+If you need some advice on how to structure your GitHub profile and make it presentable - I have an <a href="https://aleksandarpopovic.com/Easiest-way-to-set-up-your-Github-profile-page/" target="_blank" rel="noopener noreferrer">article</a> on that topic, too.

 <hr>